simmacos/installSpicetifyArch/README.md

 ---

 ## 2. Install Spotify Version 1.2.53
-Spicetify only works with specific versions of Spotify (1.2.14 -> 1.2.53 for Linux).
-Follow these steps to install the correct version.
+Spicetify only works with specific versions of Spotify (Just if spicetify isn't compatible with the latest version, check on the official website) Follow these steps to install the correct version.

 ### Steps:
 1. Install the latest version of Spotify: